A Night of Horror International Film Festival in Sydney is Australia's original genre film festival.

 David Curzon (OVERBOARD): “A welcoming and well organised festival with a great atmosphere.”

-We require films initially be submitted via online screeners, i.e. private Youtube or Vimeo links.
+We require films initially be submitted via online screeners, i.e. private Youtube, Vimeo or FilmFreeway links.
 We do not accept physical preview copies (i.e. DVDs, Blu-rays).

 In submitting your film or video to A Night of Horror International Film Festival you guarantee that you have all the relevant permissions, licenses and releases for your film or video to be screened in a public exhibition.
 You must have in your possession the permissions, licenses and releases for the submitted film or video's music, script, actors etc.

-Entrants in the Unproduced Feature Screenplay or Unproduced Short Film Screenplay categories, must read and agree to the rules specific to these categories (see below).
+Entrants in the Feature Screenplay or Short Screenplay categories, must read and agree to the rules specific to these categories (see below).

-There is no restriction as to the year that the submitted film was made, save that it has not been submitted to A Night Of Horror before.
+There is no restriction as to the year that the submitted film was made.

-If your film is selected to screen at the festival, you must supply us with a copy of your film in one of the following formats: Digital Media File or DCP.
+If your film is selected to screen at the festival, you must supply us with a copy of your film in digital format.
+We prefer you to upload a digital file to the festival's Dropbox, according specs that you will be given upon acceptance into the festival.
+We produce our own DCPs to screen at the festival from these files.
+We can also screen from a DCP that you provide us.
+However, WE PREFER NOT TO, due to issues with filmmaker made DCPs in the past, even DCPs made by supposed professional post houses have failed on more than one occasion.
 All Digital Media Files or physical DCPs MUST be received by the festival admin no later than two (2) weeks after notification.

-While all care will be taken, we are unable to guarantee the safety of your hard drive, or film while in our possession, or in transit.
-If selected to screen at the festival, please do not send us a master copy, or your only copy of the film.
+While care will be taken, we are unable to guarantee the safety of your hard drive, or film while in our possession, or in transit.
+If selected to screen at the festival, and you ask to send a DCP on a hard drive, please do not send us a master copy, or your only copy of the film.

-After the festival, hard drives containing digital files submitted to the festival for exhibition will be either returned to the entrant or forwarded to another film festival as requested by the entrant.
+After the festival, hard drives containing digital files submitted to the festival for exhibition will be either returned to entrant or forwarded to another film festival as requested by entrant.

-The festival can only pay for return shipping.
-We do not pay for shipping both ways of DCPs, or hard disks.
-If selected to screen at the festival, the filmmaker agrees to arrange for and pay for the shipping of DCP to the festival in Sydney, Australia.
+If selected to screen at the festival, the filmmaker agrees to arrange for and pay for the shipping of DCP to the festival in Wisconsin.
 The filmmaker also agrees to provide necessary KDM for any DCP sent to the festival at no expense to the festival.
 These must also be received by the festival no later than two (2) weeks after notification.

-Additional publicity materials (stills, printed posters, etc.) are highly encouraged if your film is selected to screen at the festival (although not required).
+Additional digital publicity materials (jpg stills and poster files) are also requested if your film is selected to screen at the festival.

 Please select the most relevant category for your film.
 You may choose between: